wds4/DCoSL/bounties/README.md

 Bounties
 =====

-This is the first in a series of bounties related to DCoSL and Pretty Good Apps.
+The following are a series of bounties to demonstrate the DCoSL protocol, culminating in the Nostr Channels app which will allow the decentralized curation of nostr feeds based on topic.

 When ready, they will be submitted to [nostr bounties](https://nostrbounties.com).

-The culmination of this series of bounties will be Curated Feeds.

 # [Curated Lists](./curatedLists) (web app)

 Refactor Curated Lists, which is already built and currently functional as an app in the Pretty Good Apps desktop client, as a website with a stellar UX.

+Milestone:

 # [Curated Graphs](./curatedGraphs) (web app)